koffiehuis/D3project/DESIGN.md

 This function reloads figure 4.

 ## APIs and D3 plugins:
 For this project no APIs are needed, since I've got a local csv file.
 The D3 plugins needed are d3.v5 (https://d3js.org/d3.v5.min.js) and [datamaps](https://github.com/markmarkoh/datamaps/releases/tag/v0.5.0).
+Furthermore, for preprocessing in python I will use the pandas library ([link](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html)).